 Experimenta Life Forms digs into the teeming soil where biology, science and technology thrive and cross-pollinate.

-In this iteration of the International Triennial of Media Art—which will tour nationally after its Hobart premiere— moss makes music, human ‘biohazardous waste’ is turned into bone china, two generations of robots meet and perhaps recognise one another, and fungi growth is controlled by movement.
+In this iteration of the International Triennial of Media Art—which tours nationally after its Hobart premiere— moss makes music, human ‘biohazardous waste’ is turned into bone china, two generations of robots meet and perhaps recognise one another, and fungi growth is controlled by movement.
 As co-curator Jonathan Parsons explains, the exhibition’s theme responds to emerging ideas in both art and science around sentience, interspecies communication, and definitions of ‘life’.
 “It just felt like the ground was shifting in this area,” he says.

 Challenging human-centric thinking—situating human life as “part of the natural system rather than on top of it,” in Parsons’s words—the exhibition features 20 artists based in Australia and internationally.
 Setting the scene is History is made at night by Daniel Boyd, an immersive video that draws on Indigenous Western Desert painting traditions to enfold viewers in the night sky.
 Parsons describes the work as bringing a “macro view” to the exhibition’s context.
 At the other end of the scale is Agat Sharma’s Brachiation on the Phylogenetic Tree, an automated ‘call centre’ experience in which every option selected allows the caller to navigate the evolutionary connections between different microorganisms.